kata-containers/community/Backport-Guide.md

   When you submit your PR on GitHub, make sure to choose the stable branch that you based your branch on and are submitting to.
 This *should* be the same as the base branch for the PR.

+- Add a special comment to the *original* PR with a reference to the backport PR(s).
+See the [contributing guide](CONTRIBUTING.md#porting-comments) for further information.

+- Add the `backport` label to the PR to denote it is a backport.

+## Further information

+For further information on porting, see the [contributing guide](CONTRIBUTING.md#porting).